chrisolivier/JPackageScriptFX/README.md

 	mvn clean install
 ```
 You will find the installer in jpackagefx-launcher/target/installer/JPackageScriptFX/bin for linux.
-This has to be done for each os linux, win and mac but only once as the launcher will not need to be updated.
+This has to be done for each os, linux, win and mac but only once as the launcher will not need to be updated.